 - A second-run movie theater with cheap films, showcases, and performances

 - Scattered around the neighborhood there are plenty of restaurants, fast food joints, coffee shops, bars—Yelp suggests there’s about 40

-- Three major grocery stores with a fourth being rebuilt, making it easy to buy just what we need
+- Three major grocery stores with a fourth being rebuilt, making it easy to save money on groceries

 - About half a dozen bodegas or small markets plus a couple of 7-11s

 We also wanted to have easy access to public services in this same half-mile radius.
 Our city offers a wealth of community safety, education, and care services.